News & Trending Shopping & Deals News

 Customers tend to tip more when they are using a credit card.
 It’s much more difficult to justify tipping under the expected 20% when you’re not just pulling out whatever cash you may have in your pocket.

-Encouraging customers to pay with a card can mean more cash in the end for the server.
-However, you can also earn rewards when you pay for your meal with one of the best cashback credit cards.
+Encouraging customers to pay with a card can mean more cash for the server in the end.
+However, you can also earn rewards when you pay for your meal with one of the best cash back credit cards.

 wavebreak3/Adobe Waitress taking order at restaurant

-Research has shown that waiters who repeat the orders back to their customers — a form of mimicry that also lets customers know that you have their order down correctly — tend to make more in tips.
+Research has shown that waiters who repeat the orders back to their customers—a form of mimicry that also lets customers know that you have their order down correctly—tend to earn more in tips.

 One study done in the Netherlands — where tipping isn’t the norm — found that people tipped more often and in higher amounts when servers repeated orders back.
-It’s a way servers show respect and indicate they were listening to their customers.
+Tipping is a way servers show respect and indicate they're listening to their customers.

 Monkey Business/Adobe waiter serving group of female friends